-Acrylic paints are cheaper and easier to apply, but less durable than a resin coating.
-For their part, acrylic resins are often transparent, and they hold color well.
+Many acrylic resins are transparent, and they hold color well.
 They’re popular with garage owners looking to craft a one-of-a-kind flooring look.

 Resins add an extra layer to the floor’s surface, and can be poured to any depth for increased durability.
 Because of this they take several days to fully harden.

 Finally, because acrylic resin hardens to form a hard-plastic-like surface, it’s prone to impact damage.
 If you’re in a working garage where dropping heavy tools is a possibility, an acrylic resin might not be the best option.

 A true epoxy coating is transparent and glossy like is very similar to acrylic resin in terms of transparency and gloss, but it’s far more durable and resistant to scratches, chips, and general wear and tear.

 While the most common form of epoxy floor coating is grey, clear epoxy coatings and colored coatings are also available.
 The result is a huge variety of potential floor designs, each one just as gorgeous as the last.
 If you’re looking for a little inspiration, you may want to explore images of how others have decided to customize their epoxy floors.

 Like acrylic resins, epoxy coatings take some time to apply and fully harden before you can park your car or even walk on them.

 They normally require multiple coats.
 The total time to apply an epoxy coating to a garage floor varies from about three days to a solid week, depending on the size of the floor.